The Pros And Cons Of Rawhide Dog Bones & Chews

 Rawhide bones and dog chews are made from the skin of cows.

 Rawhide is an inexpensive treat for dogs, and many people keep a stock of these on hand for their pets.
-However, controversy has been brewing over the safety of these rawhide treats for dogs.
+However, controversy has been brewing over the safety of rawhide treats for dogs.

 Downsides Of Rawhide Chews